horchi/vdrOnOdroidN2Plus/README.md

 The basic idea comes from here on the VDR portal https://www.vdr-portal.de/forum/index.php?thread/135070-howto-installation-eines-vdr-innerhalb-von-coreelec-amlogic-only/&postID=1349603#post1349603

 The communication of the chroot Environment with the basis installation of the CoreELEC and the systemd are based on a named pipe.
 The VDR is set up using it's configuration in /etc/vdr/conf.d and /etc/vdr/conf.avail which is more flexible than a run script.
-For the VDR and the plugins the ready prepared and build packages from the repositories of Alexander and Christian are used.
+For the VDR and the plugins the ready prepared and build packages from the repositories of seahawk1986 (Alexander) and ckone (Christian) are used.

 Installation on an SD card as described below, is sufficient from my point of view, especially if you have the data (recordings, ...) on a central storage like a Sever or NAS.
 Otherwise, the installation on an SSD works in principle the same.